shnam7/gulp-build-manager/docs/contents/build-manager.md

 ---

 # {{page.title}}
-gbm, the build manager, creates gulp tasks according to the options given to it.<br>
+gbm, the build manager, creates gulp tasks according to the options given to it.

 ```javascript
 // Build Manager